In This Article

 Making sure that what your legal is doing is always a good first step, so can you dig your own well?

 Like most things, when it comes to legality – it depends on your location.
 Typically, in rural areas, you will be able to build multiple wells without any conflict with the law.

 However, in city areas, it may vary.
 In most cases, wells are allowed in cities, but you will have to consult your local building department to check any regulations you will have to follow.

 Some regulations may be digging under a certain amount of feet, only allowing professional contractors to dig a well, in worries that you may hit a pipeline in city areas, and many more.
 So, I highly recommend you talk with your local buildings department.

 You may also be required to have a permit, depending on your state.
 However, at that point, I would just hire a professional to dig your well for you.
-If you are liking the content so far, consider following our new social media accounts!

 How to Know Where to Dig Your Well For Water

 Next up is knowing exactly where to dig your well for maximum water supply and minimum work.

 Things to consider when considering how to know where to dig you’re well are how close you want your well to be to your house and how expensive each location may be to drill.